lehner-lab/Biophysical_Ambiguity/README.md

 3) Reverse_function_for_pleiotropic_muts.R
 This function uses phenotypic values, protein-folding and dimerization parameters as input to calculate mutational effects on DNA-binding parameter.

-4) dose_response_parameter_response_curves.R
+4) dose_response.R
 This code generates data to plot dose-response curves for PR and PRM expressions as a function of wild type CI levels.
-(Fig. 1A)

-5) dose_response_for_mutants_example.R
-This code generates dose-response curves for mutations with the same phenotypes (but with different biochemical effects) at an expression level of CI.
-(Fig. S6)

 6) Model_biochemical_ambiguity.R
 This code generates data for plotting how mutations affecting different biochemical parameters combine.

 7) Plotting_for_Model_biochemical_ambiguity.R
-All the codes for plotting are listed here, except the dose-response curve codes that are included in the dose-response R curves (Fig. 1A and Fig. S6)
+All the codes for plotting are listed here.

-# To be noted:
-Some functions may give errors but it can be safely ignored.